Fun & Festive Christmas CocktailsLast updated: December 21st, 2021 Published on: November 11, 2019

 25ml coffee liqueur

-STEP 1 – Pour the coffee liqueur in a glass and fill with ice.
+STEP 1 – Pour the coffee liqueur into a glass and fill it with ice.

-STEP 2 – Mix the vodka with the chai tea and pour over the top.
+STEP 2 – Mix the vodka with the chai tea and pour it over the top.

 5. Marmalade & Mandarin Mojito – Serves 1